ckeditor/ckeditor5/docs/builds/guides/integration/basic-api.md

 ### Example – Balloon editor

-The procedure is the same as for Inline editor &mdash; the only difference is that you need to use the {@link module:editor-balloon/ballooneditor~BalloonEditor#create `BalloonEditor.create()`} method.
+The procedure is the same as for Inline editor.
+The only difference is that you need to use the {@link module:editor-balloon/ballooneditor~BalloonEditor#create `BalloonEditor.create()`} method.

 Add an element where CKEditor should initialize to your page: